geoserver/geoserver/doc/en/user/source/community/features-templating/directives.rst

 Template Directives
 ===================

-This part of the documentation is an introduction explaining the different template directives that can be used to customize a GetFeature output.
+This part of the documentation is an introduction explaining the different template directives.
 Examples will be provided for both Simple Features and Complex Features.
-There are two kind of main template types:

-* JSON based templates (GeoJSON and JSON-LD).
-* XML based templates (at the time of writing only GML).
+The syntax of the directives varies slightly between XML based templates and JSON based templates.

 The examples will be provided mainly for GeoJSON and GML.
 Anyway the syntax defined for GeoJSON output, unless otherwise specified, will works as well for JSON-LD templates.